I’m often asked why we decided to call our website ‘LonerWolf.’

-Young wolves on the brink of sexual maturity will sometimes be driven away from the group by the alpha males of the the pack, losing all of their social connections.
+Young wolves on the brink of sexual maturity will sometimes be driven away from the group by the alpha males of the pack, losing all of their social connections.

 Wolf Spirit Animal Meaning

-They also believed that these animals are attracted to us and present themselves to us in specific moments of our lives to reveal messages.
+They also believed that some animals are attracted to and present themselves to us in specific moments of our lives to reveal messages.

-The Wolf Totem symbolizes:
+The Wolf Spirit Animal symbolizes:

-- Strong connection with your instincts or intuition.
+- Strong connection with your instincts or intuition

-- High intelligence.
+- High intelligence

-- Loyalty and communication.
+- Loyalty and communication

-- Deep desire for freedom.
+- Deep desire for freedom

 History of the Wolf Spirit Animal

-In Aesop’s fables for instance, they are portrayed as being evil and dangerous, such as in the story of “The boy who cried Wolf” and “The Wolf in sheep clothing“.
+In Aesop’s fables, for instance, they are portrayed as being evil and dangerous, such as in the story of “The Boy Who Cried Wolf” and “The Wolf in Sheep Clothing.”
 The Brothers Grimm story of “Little Red Riding Hood” also portrays the Wolf as ferocious and intimidating.

 Luckily, wolves haven’t always been seen in such a negative light.
 In fact, wolves and humans once lived together according to some historians.
 They also share many parallel human traits.

-Native American Indians perhaps had the greatest symbolism for wolves.
-They modelled themselves after the Wolf in hunting methods, cooperation and efficiency, valuing them as proud hunters, loyal friends and intelligent teachers.
+Native Americans perhaps had the greatest symbolism for wolves.
+They modeled themselves after the Wolf in hunting methods, cooperation and efficiency, valuing them as proud hunters, loyal friends, and intelligent teachers.

-Rome has one of the best known Wolf-founding legends.
+Rome has one of the best-known Wolf-founding legends.
 As the legend goes, Romulus and Remus the two founding brothers of Rome, were raised and suckled by a she-wolf.

-It’s interesting to note here that the Native American Indians, a completely different race and culture of people, believed that wolves had a special connection to our paths in life as well.
+It’s interesting to note here that the Native Americans, a completely different race and culture of people, believed that wolves had a special connection to our paths in life as well.

-The Mongolians on the other hand, believed they were descendants of wolves.
-The legend goes that in Northern China a small Turkic village was raided by Chinese soldiers, but one small baby was left behind.
+The Mongolians, on the other hand, believed they were descendants of wolves.
+The legend goes that in Northern China, a small Turkic village was raided by Chinese soldiers, but one small baby was left behind.
 An old she-wolf named Asena found the baby and nursed him.
 She then gave birth to half-wolf half-human cubs, from which the Turkic people were born.

 In Asia, the wolf is the guardian of the entrance to heavenly, celestial realms.
 The Wolf is also said to be among the ancestry of Genghis Khan.